 - Oracle’s marketing literature is quite inaccurate.
-For example, we can find large inaccuracies in any Oracle marketing document that is put in front of us.
+For example, we can find large inaccuracies in any Oracle marketing document in front of us.

 Treating Oracle Sales Reps as They Should be Treated: As Passive Order Takers

-Oracle sales reps lack the technical expertise or the objectivity to be used to tell you what applications or databases you should purchase from Oracle.
-As an example, the Oracle Cloud still has significant maturity issues, but you won’t hear anything about this from an Oracle sales rep. Oracle sales reps too consistently mislead clients that we have had to be trusted to provide insight to the prospect.
+Oracle sales reps lack the technical expertise or objectivity to tell you what applications or databases you should purchase from Oracle.
+For example, the Oracle Cloud still has significant maturity issues, but you won’t hear anything about this from an Oracle sales rep. Oracle sales reps too consistently mislead clients that we have had to be trusted to provide insight to the prospect.

 The Oracle sales organization is hierarchical and pushes sales reps to be a certain way, which is reactive rather than thoughtful.
 Oracle is far too responsive to Wall Street and to the quarterly earnings hamster wheel to place their customer’s interests ahead of their own.

 This article is counter-intuitive.
-Customers are directed to “talk to their Oracle rep” but what do you find out when you do?
+Customers are directed to “talk to their Oracle rep,” but what do you find out when you do?
 Deloitte has to direct them because they are just a consulting arm of Oracle.
-Deloitte has a partnership agreement with Oracle, and they value their relationship with Oracle far more than with any one client.
+Deloitte has a partnership agreement with Oracle, and they value their relationship with Oracle more than with anyone client.
 For this reason, the Oracle consulting companies stay away from offering any advice that might contradict Oracle or be seen as opposing their interests during the negotiation.
 The Oracle consulting companies are financially motivated to push their client to get all the information from Oracle.
-But we can say “wait, maybe you shouldn’t just “talk to your rep.” You need to go through the rep eventually, but you tell them what you need, they don’t tell you.
+But we can say “wait, maybe you shouldn’t just “talk to your rep.” You need to go through the rep eventually, but you tell them what you need.
+They don’t tell you.

 Oracle sales reps and consulting companies will hate this article.
-They might point out that taking such an approach is not partnering with Oracle, and will not result in getting what you need.
+They might point out that taking such an approach is not partnering with Oracle and will not get what you need.
 Our experience says otherwise.
 Both Oracle sales reps and consulting companies will dislike this article because it reduces their ability to control the account.